 We are involved in numerous issues relating to the transition of IT services from IBM back to EES.
 (Lawyer: J. Keller; Clients: M. Harris, et al.; Outside Counsel: T. Stockbridge of Vinson & Elkins)

-6. Heartland Industrial Partners (HIP).

-EESO is acquiring ENA’s partnership interest in HIP and the related energy services agreement providing exclusive right to propose energy plans to HIP portfolio companies.
-(Lawyer: D. Culver; Client: M. Muller)

-75. PowerTek Investment.
+5. PowerTek Investment.

 We are working on a potential venture capital investment in a company to be established to market new fuel cell technology.
 (Lawyer: B. Nelson; Client: J. Golden; Outside Counsel: C. Dade of Bracewell & Patterson)